 Best Restaurants For Dinner In Charlottesville

 Since moving here a decade ago I have received countless (hundreds?) of emails and DMs asking me for recommendations for a family visit, bachelorette party, or romantic getaway here in Charlottesville.
-It’s a popular place for a weekend visit, and we have some fabulous restaurants to enjoy while you’re here!
+It’s a popular place for a weekend visit, especially with the University of Virginia here, and we have some fabulous restaurants to enjoy while you’re here!

-People in Cville love to go out to dinner, and we have a vibrant dining scene.
+People in Cville love to go out to dinner, and we have a vibrant food scene.
 Outdoor dining is particularly popular, especially on the downtown mall which is great for people watching.

 Most people are dressed in their everyday clothes – you don’t see too many sequins or stilettos.
 While we don’t have quite the diversity or scale of a big city, we have a little something for everyone.